Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 ## Run nanoQC

-9. You are now ready to start processing your short reads.
-We will be using one of our in house pipelines, [nanoQC](https://github.com/Snitkin-Lab-Umich/nanoQC), to run on the renamed samples.
+9. You are now ready to start processing your long reads.
+We will be using one of our in house pipelines—[nanoQC](https://github.com/Snitkin-Lab-Umich/nanoQC)—to run on the renamed samples.
 Click on the link and follow the instructions as described on the Github page.

 _**STOP AND CHECK**_: If you run into any issues running nanoQC, please slack Dhatri immediately and do not move forward with the following steps.
 Ensure you have generated the QC report before moving on.

 ## Move nanoQC results to Project directory

-Once you have finished running nanoQC on your scratch directory and globus has succesfully transferred the raw fastq files, you are ready to move importatn QCD outputs to your Project folder.
+Once you have finished running nanoQC on your scratch directory and globus has succesfully transferred the raw fastq files, you are ready to move important nanoQC outputs to your Project folder.

 10. Move nanoQC outputs using [globus](https://app.globus.org/file-manager?two_pane=true) since the output files are massive and take a while to transfer.